basho-labs/little_riak_book/en/02-concepts.md

 Beyond the ability for vector clocks to provide a reasonable history of updates, is also used when reading values from two conflicting nodes.
 This is how we can compare the reads of multiple nodes and decide upon the most recent version.

+If you're a programmer, you may notice that this is not unlike a version control system, like **git**, where conflicting branches may require manual merging into one.

 The Riak mechanism uses internal hashing and system clocks to stop unbounded vclock growth.
 We'll dig into more details of Riak's vclocks in the next chapter.

 <h3>Riak and ACID</h3>